Publications

 Temin, David Myer.
 Review of Settler Colonialism, Race, and the Law: Why Structural Racism Persists by Natsu Taylor Saito, in Perspectives on Politics 19.2 (May 2021): 607-608.

 Temin, David Myer.
-Review of Life of the Indigenous Mind: Vine Deloria Jr. and the Birth of the Red Power Movement, by David Martínez, in American Literary History Online Review (2023).
+Review of Life of the Indigenous Mind: Vine Deloria Jr. and the Birth of the Red Power Movement, by David Martínez, in American Literary History, 35.2 (Summer 2023): 1005-1008.

 Temin, David Myer.
 “Indigenous Sovereignty against Family Separation,” in Starting Points: A Journal of American Principles and Practices, symposium on Indigenous politics and political thought (December 1, 2022)